KingMob/modulolotus.net/cryogen/resources/templates/md/pages/about.md

 ## About

 My name is Matthew Davidson.
-I'm a software engineer, former neuroscientist, and serial startup CTO.
-I can be found on GitHub as [KingMob](https://github.com/KingMob/).
+I'm a software engineer, former neuroscientist, serial startup CTO, and former Buddhist monk, for like, two weeks.
+I can be found on GitHub as [KingMob](https://github.com/KingMob/), where I'm the current maintainer of [Aleph](https://github.com/clj-commons/aleph) and [Manifold](https://github.com/clj-commons/manifold).

-I've built complete systems from top to bottom and helmed small teams.
-Need someone to solve your problems with code?
-I'm available.

-I have a wife, a cat, and a beard.
-I live in Brooklyn.
+I have a wife and a beard.
+I'm overseas these days, currently living in Bali.

 Sometimes I play D&D.